Wayne County man diagnosed with COVID-19 for second time

 "I was just shocked.
 I had no idea that you could really get it again.
 Meaning that I had I thought maybe my antibodies were still good," said Walck.

-When Bailey told doctors this wasn't his first time having the virus, they echoed his reaction.
+When Bailey told doctors this wasn't his first time having the virus; they echoed his reaction.

 "Like, wow, this is usually just something you hear about, you know, you never really see it in front of you.
 So, I had a couple of people come knock and ask and like, you really have it again, and I was like, here's a test you can see it here."